-Traction Control System
+Traction Control System (TCS)

-Your vehicle has a traction control system that limits wheel spin.
+Your vehicle may have a traction control system that limits wheel spin.
 This is especially useful in slippery road conditions.
 The system operates only if it senses that one or both of the front wheels are spinning or beginning to lose traction.
 When this happens, the system works the front brakes and reduces engine power to limit wheel spin.
+TRAC ON